AchMinn/RaspStage/README.md

 - Security settings config ( Turn on SSH, SPI, I2C...)

 # development experience usually goes like :

-	1 - Develop in your IDE
+- Develop in your IDE
-	2 - Publish to a directory
+- Publish to a directory
 	- Deployment to be self contained
 	- Target runtime "linux-arm"
 	- Target framework "net5.0"
+   For targets change up the yml
-	3 - SFTP files to the raspberry pi using FileZilla "https://thirtythreedown.github.io/SOFTPiEasySFTPFileTransfer.html" 4 - VNC (Setting up permissions to run your code)
+- SFTP files to the raspberry pi using FileZilla "https://thirtythreedown.github.io/SOFTPiEasySFTPFileTransfer.html"
+- VNC (Setting up permissions to run your code)
 	- chown <user> <Directory or File> e.g chown pi ./Control
 	- chmod +777 <Directory or File> e.g chmod +777 ./Control
 	- ./<Dll Name> e.g ./Control